SFe-Team-was-taken/SFe/format-specification/section5.md

 ## 5.1a Versioning rules

-In SFe64 version 4, new versioning rules are used to replace the old ones.

-The value of wMajor increases every time a change is made to the format that makes it incompatible with existing players.

-- There will be at least 6 months between the initial draft specification of a new version and the release of the final specification.
-- Older wMajor versions must be supported, either directly or via translation to the latest version.
-- We strive to minimise the number of these updates whenever possible in favour of updates that are backward compatible.

-The value of wMinor increases every time a change is made to the format while retaining backwards compatibility.

-- These updates generally have only one or two draft specification before the final specification releases.
-- Feature updates in these versions are smaller.
+In SFe32, you can use two rules.
+Either:

-In SFe32 version 4, the value of wMajor remains 2 or 3, depending on if Werner SF3 is used.
+- the value of wMajor remains 2 or 3, depending on if Werner SF3 is used
     - The value of wMinor counts up from 128.
     - It increases by one when a change is made to the format.
     - Later versions of the specification (4.01 onwards) will include a translation table to convert specification versions to SFe32 versions.
+- the value of wMajor and wMinor correspond to the specification version

 To signify that the SFe file has been created to a draft specification, please use the description.